220328-Java-Full-Stack-AWS/Montrell-Story-P1/README.md

 # Project 1 - Employee Reimbursment System (ERS)-RMMS

 ## Executive Summary
 The Expense Reimbursement System (ERS) will manage the process of reimbursing employees for expenses incurred while on company time.
-All employees in the company can login and submit requests for reimbursement and view their past tickets and pending requests.
-Finance managers can log in and view all reimbursement requests and past history for all employees in the company.
-Finance managers are authorized to approve and deny requests for expense reimbursement.
-The reimbursement types should have the following options: LODGING, FOOD, TRAVEL
+All employees in the company can login and submit requests for reimbursements and view their past tickets and pending requests.
+Finance managers can log in and view all reimbursement users.
+The finance managers should also be able to Create, Read, Update and Delete any user on the system.

 # Tech Stack
  - Java 8
  - Apache Maven
- - PostgreSQL
  - AWS RDS
  - Java Servlets
  - JDBC